apache/arrow/docs/source/format/IPC.rst

 * A 32-bit continuation indicator (0xFFFFFFFF).
 This allows flatbuffer bytes to begin on an 8-byte boundary.
 This was added as of release 0.15.0.
-* A length prefix indicating the metadata size
+* A 32-bit little-endian length prefix indicating the metadata size
 * The message metadata as a `Flatbuffer`_
 * Padding bytes to an 8-byte boundary
 * The message body, which must be a multiple of 8 bytes